qiaoandrew/InventoryWidget/README.md

 1. Download [Greenfoot](https://www.greenfoot.org/download) (Greenfoot is an IDE for creating games and simulations).
 2. Download the [Inventory.gfar](Inventory.gfar) file.
 3. Open the Inventory.gfar file.
 This will create a folder with all the classes and other assets.
+4. Click on the project.gfar file in the folder that was created.
+5. When the scenario is finished loading, click the "Run" button and enjoy!

 ## About the Widget...
 This inventory widget has been designed to be extremely customizable, and can be used in many different situations.
 It can be customized to your liking in the following ways: